Introduction to the Poem | “The Painter”

 Structure of the Poem

 “The Painter” has seven stanzas in total.
-First six stanzas comprise six lines each while the last stanza has only three lines.
-The last stanza is the conclusion of the overall poem.
+First six stanzas consist of six lines each while the last stanza has only three lines.
+The last stanza is the conclusion of the over all poem.
 The poem also has an irregular rhyme scheme.

 Themes in The Painter By John Ashbery